Deepak-Parappagoudar/Visualizing-Economic-Trends-G7-vs.-BRICS/README.md

 Nominal GDP Per Capita
 PPP GDP Per Capita
 Total Exports
-<a name="pre-processing-and-formatting"></a>

-Pre-processing and Formatting
+# Pre-processing and Formatting

 The collected data is preprocessed and formatted to improve readability and consistency.
 Column names are renamed, and the data is sorted by country and time.

-Visualizing the Comparison
+# Visualizing the Comparison

 The notebook includes visualizations to compare economic indicators between the G7 and BRICS countries over time.
 The following comparisons are made:

 Nominal GDP Comparison